Singapore court orders blogger to pay PM $99,000 in defamation case

 Lee had sued Leong Sze Hian, a financial advisor, after he shared on Facebook an online news article that linked the premier to a financial scandal at Malaysia's state fund 1MBD.

 Lee's lawyers have said such links were "false and baseless".
-Leong's November 2018 Facebook post was subsequently deleted.

-The matter of costs will be dealt with separately, judge Aedit Abdullah said in his decision.
+Leong had deleted the November 2018 Facebook post within three days of sharing it, complying with a government request.

+Judge Aedit Abdullah in his decision said he did not find that Leong "can reasonably claim that the defamatory words did not impugn" Lee's character as the article had suggested that the premier was, at the very least, involved in serious and dishonest criminal activity.

+A total of 45 people responded to Leong's post, for which the privacy settings were set to public, said the judge.

 The prime minister's press secretary said the matter has been decided by the judge and Lee has nothing further to add.

 Leong said he was glad his ordeal was over, but he was disappointed.
-He said he would seek advice from his lawyer over the judgment, as well as listen to views of other Singaporeans.
+He said he would seek legal advice over the judgment, as well as listen to views of other Singaporeans.

+As the head of a government that has pledged zero tolerance of corruption, Lee, 69, is no stranger to seeking to protect his reputation via legal channels.

+Senior figures in the ruling People's Action Party, including Lee's late father and the founder of modern-day Singapore, Lee Kuan Yew, have previously sued foreign media, political opponents and online commentators for defamation.

 ($1 = 1.3458 Singapore dollars)